jdrbc/podly_pure_podcasts/README.md

 Once the server is running:

-1. Open http://localhost:5001 in your web browser (or http://localhost:5001 for development)
+1. Open http://localhost:5001 in your web browser
 2. Add podcast RSS feeds through the web interface
 3. Open your podcast app and subscribe to the Podly endpoint
    - For example, `http://localhost:5001/feed/1`